 Lupoe and the girls were found in what appeared to be an upstairs bonus room, police said Wednesday.
 Ana Lupoe and the boys were found in the master bedroom.

-Police think Lupoe also called KABC and threatened suicide, prompting the station to notify police.
-About the same time that KABC contacted police, Lupoe called 911 and reported returning home and finding his family dead.
+Police believe Lupoe also called KABC and threatened suicide, prompting the station to notify police.
+At about the same time KABC contacted police, Lupoe called 911 and reported returning home and finding his family dead, authorities said.

-Among those struggling to comprehend the news were Lupoe's relatives.
-His 83-year-old grandmother, Josephine Lupoe of Atlanta, Georgia, sobbed as she told CNN, "I just can't believe it."
+Among those struggling to comprehend the news was Lupoe's 83-year-old grandmother, Josephine Lupoe of Atlanta, Georgia.
+She sobbed as she told CNN, "I just can't believe it."

 She said she last heard from him when he called her to say they were having a second set of twins.

-"Every time I called, he was at work," she said.
+"Every time I called, he was at work," Josephine Lupoe said.
 "He worked a lot, and even when I talked with him, he would be at work."
 But she said she had no indication of problems within the family.

-She said she had spoken with Lupoe's mother a couple of days ago, and they discussed his sending pictures of the boys.
+She said she spoke with Lupoe's mother a couple of days ago, and they discussed his sending pictures of the boys.
 "And then I hear this," she said tearfully.

-Lupoe's mother was on the way to California on Wednesday, she said, but Josephine Lupoe said she is unable to travel.
+Lupoe's mother was traveling to California on Wednesday, she said, but Josephine Lupoe said she is unable to travel.

-Lupoe's co-workers told the Times they remembered the Lupoes as cheerful, good workers and caring parents.
+Lupoe's co-workers told the Los Angeles Times they remembered the Lupoes as cheerful, good workers and caring parents.

 Ana Lupoe was "always talking about the kids," said co-worker Hamlet Narvaez.

-On Ervin Lupoe's Facebook page, which displayed pictures of the family, he described himself as a graduate of the University of Southern California.
+On Ervin Lupoe's Facebook page, which previously displayed pictures of the family, he describes himself as a graduate of the University of Southern California.